 Your nursing career in Australia starts here

-Placements that give you local work experience - Gain professional work experience through placements with organisations such as Bendigo Health and St John of God who have a long standing reputation in provision of health services.
+Placements that give you local work experience - Gain professional work experience through placements with our partner Alpine Health who have a long standing reputation in health services.
 You'll accumulate up to 400 hours of supervised experience facilitated by local clinical experts, with five eight-hour shifts each week of your professional placement.